 A.6 Monitoring of physical radio resource utilization

 The physical radio resource utilization measurements could provide operators the load information of the radio network during the measurement time period.
 The physical radio resource utilization measurements should reflect the average usage and the usage distribution of the radio resource of the physical layer.
 The measurements can make the operator to be aware of whether a cell has ever experienced high load or not in the monitoring period, and is a key input to network capacity planning and load balancing.

+Monitoring physical radio resource utilization of NR dynamic spectrum sharing from LTE spectrum is helpful for operators to be aware of the load.

+When NR UE is connecting to NR Cell using initial BWP (only 48 PRBs), if the PRB usage is too high because of a lot of UEs access in the NR cell, the delay of UE accessing to the network will be increased.
+Monitoring the physical radio resource utilization of initial BWP is helpful for operators to be aware of the load.

 Network slicing is an important feature in 5GS, monitoring physical radio resource utilization per S-NSSAI is helpful for opeators to be aware of the load.